anodyne/nova3-guide/user/pages/01.basics/07.structure/docs.md

 The `config` directory, as the name implies, contains Nova's configuration files.
 For the most part, settings that you'll change regularly will be found in Nova itself, but highly sensitive settings or settings that could create issues if they're modified, are kept in these PHP files.

 Most Laravel applications will store all of their config files here, but given Nova's unique requirements, the config files are stored in the Nova core and you can override those settings by creating a file with the appropriate array keys in this folder.
+To see all of Nova's config files, you can look through the `nova/config` directory.

 ### /extensions

 The `extensions` directory stores any extensions (referred to as MODs in previous versions of Nova) that are intended to extend Nova's core functionality.
-In Nova 3, extensions stand on their own (similar to a module) and can contain all kinds of code and are the recommended way to significantly modify Nova.
+In Nova NextGen, extensions stand on their own (similar to a module) and can contain all kinds of code and are the recommended way to modify Nova's behavior.

 ### /nova